Congress Establishes Manhattan Project National Historical Park

 In 2003, Congress required DOE to develop a plan for preserving its Manhattan Project history.
 Under a cooperative agreement with DOE, the Atomic Heritage Foundation took on the task, beginning with a series of public meetings at Oak Ridge, TN, Los Alamos, NM, and Richland, WA.
 The Foundation's report released in 2004 recommended a Manhattan Project national historical park at the three major sites.

 In September 2004, Congress passed the Manhattan Project National Historical Park Study Act [PL 108-340] that authorized the National Park Service to study whether to create a Manhattan Project National Historical Park.
-In early 2011, the National Park Service is expected to submit its recommendations to Congress for a park with units at Los Alamos, Oak Ridge and Hanford.
-Assuming that Congress enacts legislation for the park, the National Park Service will undertake a general management study to assess how to best interpret each site and make it available for tourists and the general public.
+In June 2011, the National Park Service recommended that Congress establish a national historical park with units at Los Alamos, Oak Ridge, and Hanford.

 For more about how the park came to be established by Congress, see AHF President Cindy Kelly's article, The Making of the Manhattan Project Park, published by the Federation of American Scientists.

 Over the past decade, the Atomic Heritage Foundation has partnered with the local Manhattan Project sites, the National Parks Conservation Association, the National Trust for Historic Preservation, and the Energy Communities Alliance to urge Congress to establish a Manhattan Project National Historical Park and preserve these sites for posterity.